 The panel will share their experiences in investigating, defending, evaluating and resolving brain injury cases.
 You will hear from energy industry claims professionals, in-house litigators, outside counsel and a brain injury consultant who has worked with many energy companies.

-Registration will open Tuesday, September 5.
+Registration is open now.
 You can participate in person or via webinar.

 Bruce Parkerson, Esq.